bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 <br>
 <br>
-## Creating Bitmark Account using Bitmark-CLI
+## Creating Bitmark Account using the Bitmark-CLI

 Bitmark-CLI is a command line tool which allows a user to interact with the Bitmark blockchain by connecting to one or several nodes in the network.
 All the transactions are submitted directly to one of the connected nodes and consequently be verified by the node before be forwarded to the network.